Beware of the running $n_s$ when producing heavy primordial black holes: Conclusions

 In this paper, we have demonstrated that the running of the scalar spectral index plays a crucial role in determining the allowed mass distribution of PBHs within the framework of single-field inflation.
-In this context, USR models for PBH production predominantly favor negative values of $\alpha_s$.
-Therefore, the recent ACT dataset, which indicates a preference for positive $\alpha_s$, places tighter constraints on the viable PBH mass range.
+In this context, polynomial models for PBH production tend to favor configurations with a non-stationary inflection point close to the CMB scales, which implies a negative $\alpha_s$.
+Therefore, the recent ACT dataset, which prefers a positive $\alpha_s$, places tighter constraints on the viable PBH mass range.

-In order to analyze this issue, we have provided a systematic framework for constructing single field inflationary models capable of generating a sizeable population of PBHs while remaining consistent with the most recent CMB constraints.
+In order to analyze this issue, we have provided a systematic framework for constructing single field inflationary models capable of generating a sizable population of PBHs while remaining consistent with the most recent CMB constraints.

-Firstly, in Sec.\,\ref{sec:modelbulding}, we outlined a practical and flexible recipe for model construction in which a transparent connection is present between the potential features, the dynamics of the inflaton, and the resulting curvature power spectrum.
+Firstly, in Sec.\,\ref{sec:modelbulding}, we outlined a practical and flexible recipe for model construction in which a transparent connection exists between the potential features, the dynamics of the inflaton, and the resulting curvature power spectrum.
 Starting from a potential that reproduces CMB observables within a reduced number of $N_1$ $e$-folds, one can introduce a localized feature to induce a temporary USR stage of duration $N_2$, followed by a final SR regime of $N_3$ $e$-folds.
 In this framework, the total number of SR $e$-folds, $N_{\mathrm{SR}}=N_1+N_3$, controls the inflationary observables $(n_s,\,r,\,\alpha_s)$, while $N_1$ sets the mass scale of PBH formation through the relation $k_{\mathrm{pk}}\!\propto\!e^{N_1}$.

-By applying this approaches different inflationary models, we have shown that the interplay between $N_{\mathrm{SR}}$ and $N_1$ determines whether a model can simultaneously reproduce the CMB spectrum and generate a significant PBH abundance.
-We found that, although certain configurations of these two models yield values of the standard inflationary parameters $(n_s, r)$ that are consistent with current observational constraints, the running parameter $\alpha_s$ often falls outside the experimentally allowed range.
+By applying these approaches to different inflationary models, we have shown that the interplay between $N_{\mathrm{SR}}$ and $N_1$ determines whether a model can simultaneously reproduce the CMB spectrum and generate a significant PBH abundance.
+We found that although certain configurations of these two models yield values of the standard inflationary parameters $(n_s, r)$ that are consistent with current observational constraints, the running parameter $\alpha_s$ often falls outside the experimentally allowed range.
 This mismatch imposes stringent upper bounds on the maximal PBH mass in these scenarios.